Kunull/Reports/docs/Reports.md

 Includes reports concerning bug bounty and CVE research.

 :::note
-All findings are resposibly disclosed to concerning bodies.
+All findings are responsibly disclosed to concerning bodies.
 If you have any queries, send me an [email](mailto:llunuk@protonmail.com.com).
 :::

 ## Disclosure accounts